xwenyafeng/fyta/Terms_of_Service.md

-I. Definitions and Scope of the Agreement
+##1.
+Definitions and Scope of the Agreement

 1.1 Definitions

-fyta Company or We: Refers to the operator of the fyta platform and its affiliated companies.
+fyta Company or We: Refers to the operator of the fyta platform(Beijing Feitan Technology CO., Ltd.)

 fyta Platform Services: Refers to services provided by the fyta platform to you, including but not limited to content browsing, content posting, trading of goods and services, as well as other functions or services such as collecting, commenting, sharing, forwarding, searching, platform activities, etc. The specific services are subject to what is actually provided by fyta Company.
 Meanwhile, fyta Company reserves the right to add, discontinue, or otherwise adjust the provided functions or services.